Security+: Studying for the exam [updated 2021]

 What are the best training resources available?

 CompTIA itself provides its own learning tool, the CertMaster Learn for Security+, to help students identify knowledge gaps and help them master the material.
-Practice questions are available too for knowledge assessment on targeted security topics, and labs help learning by doing.
+Practice questions are available too for knowledge assessment on targeted security topics, and labs help to learn by doing.
 On the official website, there is also a list of online, computer-based, classroom courses and books that are available for students.

 Many other providers, however, offer a variety of trainings that can accommodate different schedules and learning styles.
 When selecting a training vendor to prepare for a CompTIA Security+ certification exam, it is recommended to look for only an Accredited Training Organization (ATO) or affiliate organizations that can demonstrate adherence to set preparation standards.

 Many other options for self-study are (or will be soon) available too:

 - Mike Meyers’ CompTIA Security+ Certification Guide, Third Edition (Exam SY0-601), which will be released on May 7, 2021, will be “an up-to-date CompTIA Security+ exam guide from training and exam preparation guru Mike Meyers,” as well as certification expert and Scott Jernigan.
 This book promises to be a highly effective self-study resource featuring accurate and to-the-point practice questions.

 - The CompTIA Security+ Study Guide: Exam SY0-601 8th Edition, which will be released on January 27, 2021, has “accomplished authors and security experts Mike Chapple and David Seidl walk you through the fundamentals of crucial security topics, including the five domains covered by the SY0-601 Exam.”

 - Look for updated material like the CompTIA Security+ Certification Study Guide, Fourth Edition (Exam SY0-601) that will cover most material professionals will be challenged with on the exam and shows how to better prepare for the test.
 It is set to be released on April 26, 2021, and it will provide 100% coverage of all test area objectives.

 - The new CompTIA Security+ SY0-601 Exam Cram Premium Edition and Practice Test will be only available in digital form and is a combination of an eBook and Pearson IT Certification Practice Tests.